joavd/Steam-DB_LP2/README.md

 With this project we consolidated the medium/advanced C# concepts that were taught in class by using them in a "real" program.
-We also learned to use Windows Forms in order to make an application that could be used more directly and with a better design than the console.
+We also learned to use Windows Forms in order to make an application that could be used more directly and with a better design than the console/command line.

 ## References